MI Theory and Mindset: Helping Kids Discover their Strengths and Overcome Challenges

 I also believe that it’s important to have a full understanding of both concepts to implement them effectively in the classroom.
 If you’d like to learn more, check out my MI Theory and Mindset Bundle.
 This resource includes my MI Theory, Mindset, and Motivation professional development webinar and Multiple Intelligence Theory for Kids, a collection of lessons, activities, and printables.
 You can preview both items and purchase them separately or together in this bundle.

 I hope you found these insights, resources, and strategies for implementing MI theory and Growth Mindset to be helpful.
-Remember that you can request all 3 freebies mentioned in this article by clicking here.
+Be sure to request the three freebies mentioned in this article before you begin planning your lessons.

 My blog post is just one of over a dozen articles in the Growth Mindset Roundup blog hop.
 Be sure to click on the links below to check out the other articles from some of your favorite teacher bloggers!